Specy/s68k/README.md

 It wasn't made to assemble or make actual programs, but marely as a learning tool, don't expect 100% accuracy.

 ## Workings
-The interpreter is split into individual modules that can be used standalone for different purposes
-- Lexer: Has the job to identify the lines and the operands, it does no semantic or syntax checks and is left as generic as possible so that whatever piece of text can be fed to it and parsed

-- Semantic checker: Has the job to verify that the lexed code is valid and reports useful errors so that the programmer can quickly identify and solve the problem.
-An example of this is the addressing modes, it will see if the addressing mode is not available, and hint which are.
-The semantic checker does not do further parsing

-- Program compiler : it will do a final processing of the code, like converting the immediates to actual numbers, registers to indexes, prepares the table of labels, etc...

-- Interpreter: Fed the compiled program, it will execute the program, it also allows to step through it, in the future breakpoints will be added
+There are two halves, and one thing between them.

+- **Assembler** (`src/assembler/`): the whole front end.
+It reads the source files of a project, starting from the entry file, and answers with the diagnostics it found and, when none of them is an error, with the program.
+Inside it are a tokenizer and a hand-written parser (one line at a time, with a Pratt loop for expressions), a symbol table, an expression evaluator, the layout that gives every line an address, one instruction table that says which addressing modes and sizes each mnemonic takes, and an analyzer that measures every line against it.
+Assembly does not stop at the first mistake: every phase adds to one list of diagnostics, so a student sees the whole build.

+- **Program**: what the assembler produces — the assembled instructions with their addresses, sizes and source locations, the initial contents of memory, the symbols, and the entry point.
+It is the only thing the interpreter reads, and it holds no source: an instruction reaches its line through its location, which is a file, a line and a range of columns.

+- **Interpreter** (`src/interpreter.rs`): fed a program, it runs it — registers, memory, flags, one step at a time or to the end, with an undo history, breakpoints given as `{ file, line }`, and a call stack that names the routine each frame is in.
+It never reads source and never parses anything.

+A **diagnostic** carries a severity (error, warning or suggestion), a stable code, a message, often a hint saying what to write instead, and related locations; it is what the editor draws and what this project is really about.

-**WARNING** as this is only an interpreter, it does not load the actual program in memory so it won't be possible to modify instructions at runtime, it is left to the developer to align the memory correctly as every instruction is 4bytes long and the the PC is incremented by 4 everytime.
+**WARNING** as this is only an interpreter, it does not load the actual program in memory so it won't be possible to modify instructions at runtime.
+Every instruction takes four bytes whatever it would encode to on a real 68000; the program counter steps by the size stored with each instruction, so real sizes are a change to the assembler alone.

 ## Might do
-- Assembler
+- Real instruction encodings, and a program loaded in memory
+- Macros and conditional assembly
 - Disassembler (unlikely)